wate-labs/wate/README.md

-  -p, --parameters=<value>...  use given parameter name and value in request -r, --report                 write report to file -v, --verbose                print the raw response headers and body
+  -p, --parameters=<value>...  use given parameter name and value in request -r, --report                 write report to file -v, --verbose                print the raw response headers and body --no-progress                do not display progress (f.e. while in CI)

 DESCRIPTION
   run an existing suite